Keep your amaryllis blooming

 - Let the bulb rest like this for eight to 10 weeks.
 Don’t worry about removing any of the foliage right now.

-Step three — Prepare the bulb to bloom again
+Step 3: Prepare the amaryllis bulb to bloom again

-After the rest period of eight to 10 weeks, bring your amaryllis back out and start over.
+After the rest period of eight to 10 weeks, bring your amaryllis back out and start the process all over.

-- Pull off the dead foliage and water.
+- Pull off the dead foliage and then water the amaryllis.
 You may need to set the pot in a tub of water to rehydrate dry soil.

 Pushing an amaryllis to rebloom takes its toll.
-And your bulb will probably get smaller each time, ending up as mostly just a papery husk that you’ll throw away.
+And your bulb will probably get smaller each time, ending up as mostly just a papery husk that you’ll throw away after a couple years.
 But by following these steps, you can get several flushes of blooms over a couple of years from one bulb.
 And who wouldn’t want that?